Puerto Plata

 9h - 11h

-This is one of few cable cars in the Caribbean.
-At the top, you’ll find a large Christ the Redeemer statue, botanical gardens, and panoramic views over the city and coastline.
-It’s peaceful, striking, and a great break from the beach.
+This is one of few cable cars in the Caribbean and it takes you to the top of Pico Isabel de Torres.
+Up there, you’ll see a towering Christ the Redeemer statue, botanical gardens, and panoramic views over the city and coast.
+It’s calm, beautiful, and a refreshing change from the beach.

 Cable Car, Puerto Plata